NicoP2011/NicoP2011/README.md

 - 👋 Hi, I’m @NicoP2011
 - 🌱 I’m currently learning how to code
-- 📫 How to reach me: NicoP_2011@outlook.com
+- 📫 I'm sorry, but reaching out to me is currently not possible.

 <!---
-NicoP2011/NicoP2011 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+ NicoP2011/NicoP2011 is a ✨ special ✨ repository because its `README.md` (this file) appears on our GitHub profile.
-You can click the Preview link to take a look at your changes.
+ You can click the Preview link to take a look at our changes.
 --->